 Exploring Why Authoritarian Regimes Are Responsive to Ordinary Citizens

-by Jennifer PAN and Yiqing XU, with data visualization by Young YANG.
+By Jen PAN, Yiqing XU with data visualization by Young YANG

 A growing body of research shows that authoritarian regimes can be responsive to ordinary citizens, but why is this the case?

 Why do those in power expend any effort in dealing with citizens’ everyday complaints and demands when they face no pressure from electoral competition?
 Do officials in these regimes respond because they fear collective action of ordinary citizens or because responsiveness to citizens is a measure of co-option with particular attention to a core of supporters?